cityofaustin/Residential-Permitting/_projects/deck/define.md

 ### Building permits

-Your deck requires a building permit if it will be or have any of the following:
+Your deck requires a building permit if it will:

 * Be attached to your home,
-* Be over 200 square feet (more than 20 feet x 10 feet),
+* Be over 200 square feet (larger than 20 feet x 10 feet),
 * Be more than 30 inches above ground,
 * Have plumbing,
 * Have electric,